92usman/3-Tier-Python-Postgres-Local-main/README.md

    The application will start, and you can access it via the specified host and port in your configuration.

+3. **To conect datbase in Postgres**

+   \c my_database

+5. **To view table data in Postgres**

+    \dt
+    This shows:

+    Schema: public (table type)

+    Table: item (table name)

+    So your database has one table called item.

+6. **To view thw table content in Postgres**

+    SELECT * FROM item;
+    This will show all rows and all columns stored in the item table.

+    This is the step that actually displays your saved content.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.